How To Make Muffin Liners Out of Parchment Paper

 Find a small can or jar that fits inside the muffin well.
 This will be the mold for your muffin liners, so find a can or jar that fits snugly in the bottom of the muffin cup.
 It's fine if the can is slightly larger or smaller.

-- Cut the strip of parchment squares: From a typical 15-inch roll of parchment, you will get three 5-inch squares of parchment.
+Cut the strip of parchment into squares.
+From a typical 15-inch roll of parchment, you will get three 5-inch squares of parchment.

 Continue cutting parchment squares.
 Continue to measure and cut squares until you have enough to fill all your muffin cups.
 If you like, erase the pencil marks before forming the muffin cups.

 Press the squares around the mold to form cups.
 Position a square of parchment over the can or jar you're using as a mold.
 Make sure it's centered, then firmly press the parchment down around the sides of the mold with your hand, creasing the paper.
 When you lift the parchment away, you'll have formed a cup.
 (If you want to make perfectly symmetrical pleats, pinch the paper against the mold between the four corners with one hand, then fold and press each corner individually with your other hand.)

 Repeat with each square of parchment.
 Once pressed, position the cups in the muffin tin.

 Spray the muffin liners (optional).
 If your muffin or cupcake batter is particularly moist or rich, or if it contains a lot of fruit, spraying the cups with nonstick spray helps them release cleanly.